 Vain Machine has a signature sound that features dirty-driving bass lines, sweeping pads, razor-sharp leads, and rhythmic electronic percussion.
 Drawing inspiration from EBM and industrial-based music, including the goth/industrial Los Angeles nightclub scene.

-Formed and established in Los Angeles by Beau Baker and Omar Quiñones in 2013 – both veterans of the LA alternative music scene; the duo went on to self-release several singles through social media and online services.
-In 2014 the band signed to Manchester-based AnalogueTrash to release their first official single Push which gained popularity amongst the Los Angeles industrial/goth club scene, followed soon after by their debut full length album Lost.
+Formed and established in Los Angeles by Beau Baker and Omar Quiñones in 2013 – both veterans of the LA alternative music scene, the duo went on to self-release several singles through social media and online services.
+In 2014 the band signed to Manchester-based AnalogueTrash to release their first official single, Push, which gained popularity amongst the Los Angeles industrial/goth club scene, followed soon by their debut full-length album Lost.

 Sign up to hear about upcoming shows, albums, and events.